Oman national cricket team

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Oman and other ICC Members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Oman and other ICC Members after 1 January 2019 have the T20I status.

-Most cricket in Oman is played by expatriate Indians and Pakistanis (and their descendants), rather than by native Omanis – in 2010, only 100 of the 780 players in the national league were Arabs, or around 13 percent.
-The composition of the Omani national side has generally reflected this, although several Arabs have appeared for the team.
-Quotas of Arab players have been introduced for both club teams and the national side, in order to boost cricket's popularity amongst the Arab population.
+Most cricket in Oman is played by expatriate Indians and Pakistanis (and their descendants), rather than by native Omanis – in 2010, only 100 of the 780 players (around 13 per cent) in the national league were Arabs.

-Compared to other Associate nations, Oman have been incredibly consistent and the quickest team in terms of rise in performance.
-The team had been participating in Division 5, against small teams like Tanzania, Nigeria just in 2016.
-They had also only become an associate member in 2014.
-But in just 4 years they have become an established ODI nation, and one of the strongest associate teams in cricket.
-They have also established themselves in T20Is, won through all divisions and participated in a World T20.
-It is an incredible achievement of doing all these difficult things in such a small span of time.

 History

 Early years and ICC Membership

 Oman became an affiliate member of the ICC in 2000.
 Their senior international debut came at the 2002 ACC Trophy where they failed to progress beyond the first round, with their only win coming against Qatar.
 A huge improvement was shown in the 2004 tournament when they reached the final, where they lost against the United Arab Emirates.
 This qualified them for the 2005 ICC Trophy, the final qualification stage for the 2007 World Cup.
 It also qualified them for the Asia Cup in 2006.
 Later in 2004, they won the Middle East Cup after a tied game against Bahrain.
 They won the tournament as they beat Bahrain in the group stage.
 In the 2014 ACC Premier League in Malaysia they reached 4th place with three wins.